The-Osint-Toolbox/OSINT-Browser-Extensions/README.md

      <p>Quick access to EXIF data of any image you view in Google Chrome.</p>
     <li><a href="https://chrome.google.com/webstore/detail/exify/llhmhhnpmiikplpnkmbgbgmlenleecle">Exify</a></li>
      <p>Show EXIF info by hovering the mouse over a photo.</p>
+    <li><a href="https://chrome.google.com/webstore/detail/fake-profile-detector-dee/jbpcgcnnhmjmajjkgdaogpgefbnokpcc">Fake Profile Detector</a></li>
+     <p>Right-click on a profile picture, our model will detect if that image contains a GAN generated or real person.</p>
     <li><a href="https://chrome.google.com/webstore/detail/fake-news-debunker-by-inv/mhccpoafgdgbhnjfhkcmgknndkeenfhe">InVID & WeVerify</a></li>
      <p>This plugin has been designed as a verification “Swiss army knife” helping journalists, fact-checkers, and human rights defenders.</p>
 </ul>